February 7, 2024

 • Customer satisfaction: for example, measured by processing times or direct customer surveys

-• Employee retention: for example, measured by the turnover rate
+• Employee retention: for example, measured by turnover rates

-Hard metrics like these are especially important in the negotiation of training budgets – however, they should not be used as the sole criterion when training employees.
-Because often the connection between training and metric is not straightforward.
+Hard metrics like these are especially important in the negotiation of training budgets – however, they should not be the sole measure used in employee training.
+Because the correlation between training and metric is not always clear-cut.

 Conclusion: Measure training success on different levels

-All three levels are important for measuring the success of employee training: the individual employee, departments or teams, and the entire company.
-Therefore, it is important to consider all three levels when asking the question “Was this training successful?” – for example, using the three questions presented above.
-Ultimately, it’s the task of a good HR developer to answer all three key questions using the appropriate tools.
+All three levels are important to measure the success of employee training: The individual employee, departments or teams and the entire company.
+Therefore, it’s important to consider all three levels when asking, “Was this training successful?” – for example, with the three questions presented above.
+The task of a good HR developer is ultimately to answer all three key questions with the right tools.

 The best tools to measure the success of employee training:

-• Surveys and Happy Sheets for employees' subjective perspectives.
+• Surveys and Happy Sheets for the subjective perspective of employees.

 • Questionnaires and tests to verify factual knowledge.

-• Personal conversations and observations on changes in daily work life.
+• Personal conversations and observations of changes in everyday work.

-• Hard Metrics to capture all impacts in the corporate context.
+• Hard metrics to fix all impacts in a corporate context.

-We hope that this article has helped you and wish you continued success in training your employees!
+We hope that this article has been helpful to you and wish you continued success in the training of your employees!

 Your company's employees should regularly continue their education?
 Get our free guide "Learning Culture in Companies."